derekgauger/Economy-Blocks/README.md

 - /sethome : Adds a new home location
 - /sethome {home number}: Replaces an existing home location
 - /homes : Open the menu for displaying currently set homes

+**Colors and Nicknames**

+These commands are for spicing up chat a bit.
+It'll allow a little bit more color to be included.

+- /colors : Displays all color codes
+- /nick {new name} : Changes your chat display name

+**Console only commands**

+These are commands that only the console can do without affecting more than the specified player.

+- /setbal {username} {amount} : Allows console to set a player's bank account balance
+- /send {username} {amount} : Sends a player the amount of money specified, but console wont remove money from anyone.